 In recent years, oil companies have been beaten down due to price wars, supply limitations, oil spills and environmental concerns.
 The oil industry saw two major price crashes in 2014 and 2020.
 This caused a wave of bankruptcies from smaller players.
 Fortunately, their time has finally come to recover and reward their shareholders.
 There is a current shortage of oil and demand has never been higher.
 The war in Ukraine and political tensions with Russia are causing major disruptions and shortages around the world.
 This is a perfect mix for major oil producers.
 Profits are skyrocketing and the end doesn’t seem to be anywhere near.
 Below, we will update where major oil stocks to buy stand and how their shareholders can benefit.

 But, savvy investors know, wealth is made when stocks are at rock bottom prices.
 Does the saying buy low, sell high ring a bell?
 It appears we’ve plugged the leak, for now.

-Considering the global economy still runs on crude oil and prices are rising, it's time to look at some oil stocks to buy 2020.
+Considering the global economy still runs on crude oil and prices are rising, it’s time to look at some oil stocks to buy in 2022.
 Two of our top oil stocks poised to shine in this rebound are Enbridge (NYSE: ENB) and EOG Resources (NYSE: EOG)

 For those of you who don’t know, Enbridge is a company focused on energy generation, distribution, and transportation company.